ocadotechnology/codeforlife-workspace/docs/service/backend/VIEWS.md

     return [IsAuthenticated()]
 ```

 In the above example, actions that do not use HTTP GET are not allowed (e.g. The destroy action which uses HTTP DELETE is not allowed).
-Futhermore, of the 2 actions which use HTTP GET: list and retrieve, list not allowed and only authenticated users are allowed to retrieve.
+Futhermore, of the 2 actions which use HTTP GET: list and retrieve, list is not allowed and only authenticated users are allowed to retrieve.

 ## Custom Actions